skjolber/mockito-rest-spring/README.md

 [Apache 2.0]

 # Obtain
-The project is based on [Maven] and is pending release to central Maven repository.
+The project is based on [Maven] and is available on central Maven repository.

 Example dependency config: